 Located along the inter-coastal waters of the Jupiter Inlet, this beach features calm waters that are perfect for young kids.
 There is parking and a boat ramp for those seeking to get out on the water.
 The kids can go snorkeling, kayaking or fishing here, and there is a playground area set back from the sand.
 Families will find a picnic area with grills, restrooms and showers at Dubois Park.
 Dogs are welcome, too!

 For families who are looking to get away and unplug, Captiva Beach is the answer.
-It was among our Best Beaches for Families in 2016, and continues to reign at the top of Florida's best.
 Collecting shells is taken seriously here, so make sure to bring your bucket.
 Conch shells and sand dollars are among the favorites you’ll find.
 Public restrooms and showers are convenient for families visiting Captiva Beach.